Rafael1s/Computer-Vision-Algorithms/Algorithm-HoughTransform/README.md

   * get all lines having not less than 'min_line_len' edges cv2.HoughLinesP

-In the result image 'phone_hough_transform' we see edges in the middle image and red lines in the right one.
+In the result image [phone_hough_transform](https://github.com/Rafael1s/Computer-Vision-Udacity/blob/master/Algorithm-HoughTransform/phone_hough_transform.JPG) we see edges in the middle image and red lines in the right one.